metanameEricRoss/metanameEricRoss/README.md

 ## Interested most in...

 I have always had a passion for statistics and computer science.
-Specifically how data can reveal some much about businesses and their customers.
+Specifically how data can reveal so much about businesse operations, preformance and customer behaviour.